 I probably won’t be back.
 I feel that it moves too slowly.
 But I can see how other people enjoy getting sucked into the world and want to stay there.
 I personally prefer a faster pace.

 7. A Bad Breed by Kat Ross

 This is a gothic mystery fantasy, part of the Gaslamp Gothic Victorian Paranormal Mystery series, which doesn’t seem to have its own series page.
-The book is usually $4.99 and is in Kindle Unlimited.
+The other books are $3.99 to $4.99 each and are not in Kindle Unlimited.
 The author has been on this list before.
 We reviewed her book A Feast of Phantoms, the first of three books in Lingua Magika steampunk fantasy series, back in November.

 From Maria Korolov:

 The book is set in the late 1800s and the costumes and other details of the setting are spot on.
 Vivienne Cumberland works for the London division of the Society of Psychical Research, and she’s just received word that her ward, Anne, has been missing for more than three weeks in a small village in central Europe.
 Anne had been investigating a series of strange deaths in the mountains.